-Many local bands perform free music at fairs, festivals, and outdoor concerts as well as L.L.
-Bean's free outdoor summer entertainment program.
-Non-profits often present concerts in historic venues, gardens and park settings with admission by donation.
+Free Concerts There are also numerous free music events at fairs, festivals, and outdoor concerts, as well as L.L.
+Bean's free outdoor summer entertainment program – which features big-name shows from around the country.
+Nonprofits often present concerts in historic venues, gardens and park settings with admission by donation.